duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # Some filters: sort, uniq, cut, grep, tr, awk, sed
-Certain commands – often combined in pipelines – are used to take standard input, perform some operation on it, and then send the result to the standard output:
+Certain commands – often combined in pipelines – are used to take standard input, perform some operation on it, and then send the result to the standard output.

-* `sort` sorts (numerically, alphabetically, or randomly) standard input and outputs the sorted result to the standard output; we already saw an example in the previous slide
+* `sort` sorts its input alphabetically, numerically, or even randomly
 * `uniq` removes duplicate lines from standard input (remember to sort it first!)
-* `cut` lets you slice up lines based on particular criteria
+* `cut` lets you pick particular columns of the input to keep
-* `grep` extracts lines containing a pattern from the standard input
-* `awk` is a sophisticated programming language.
-One example thing you can do is filter lines based on the contents of a column. e.g. `awk '$3=="data"'`
 * `tr` translates characters into others (e.g. uppercase in lowercase)

+# Grep, Awk and Sed

+Grep, Awk, and sed are all sophisticated tools, which would be well worth looking into in detail.
+However there are a few recipies that you can use with each of them without needing to understand them deeply.

+* `grep` extracts lines containing a pattern
+* `awk` filter lines based on the contents of a column. e.g. `awk '$3=="data"'`
-* `sed` can parse and transform text in a more sophisticated way than “tr”
+* `sed` can parse and transform text in a more sophisticated way than `tr`

 # Practical Session 2 – Exercises